tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/kenya.rst

    :alt: Install the Proxy Server on a Windows device

 Once it is loaded on your computer, a wizard opens.
 You have to read and agree with the terms of the agreement.
-On the next page, select the :guilabel:`type of install: Odoo IoT`.
+On the next page, select the :guilabel:`type of install: CoquiAPPs IoT`.
 Then, click :guilabel:`Next` and :guilabel:`Install`.
 Once completed, click :guilabel:`Next`.
-Check the :guilabel:`Start Odoo` box to be redirected to Odoo automatically, and then click :guilabel:`Finish`.
+Check the :guilabel:`Start CoquiAPPs` box to be redirected to CoquiAPPs automatically, and then click :guilabel:`Finish`.

 A new page opens, confirming your :doc:`IoT Box <../../productivity/iot/config/connect>` is up and running.
 Connect your physical device **Tremol G03 Control Unit (type C)** to your laptop via USB.